pingcap/docs-cn/system-variables.md

 >
 > - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
 To improve the performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
 > - Enabling this parameter only means that Async Commit becomes an optional mode of transaction commit.
 In fact, the most suitable mode of transaction commit is determined by TiDB.

-### tidb_enable_1pc <span class="version-mark">New in v5.0</span>

-- Scope: SESSION | GLOBAL
-- Default value: `ON` for newly created clusters.
-If your cluster before upgrade was earlier than v5.0, the variable value defaults to `OFF` after the upgrade.
-- This variable is used to specify whether to enable the one-phase commit feature for transactions that only affect one Region.
-Compared with the often-used two-phase commit, one-phase commit can greatly reduce the latency of transaction commit and increase the throughput.

-> **Note:**
->
-> - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
-To improve the performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
-> - Enabling this parameter only means that one-phase commit becomes an optional mode of transaction commit.
-In fact, the most suitable mode of transaction commit is determined by TiDB.

 ### tidb_enable_cascades_planner